A big part of the questions galore I get daily includes those asking for a Wi-Fi router or mesh recommendation for a specific situation.

 Note, though, that this address pool is not super strict and only applies to clients that get an IP address dynamically via the router’s DHCP server function, which happens right after you plug a cable into a device or enter the Wi-Fi password.
 It doesn’t affect manually assigned addresses.

 Unless there’s a specific reason, it’s a good idea not to assign an IP manually, which is quite a pain to do anyway.
-If you need to make sure a device always gets the same IP address, you can use the router’s IP reservation feature instead.
+If you need to ensure a device always gets the same IP address, you can use the router’s IP reservation feature instead.

 What if I want to provide the Internet to more than 253 devices?

-While you can’t use more than 253 devices in a local home network, you sure can share a single Internet connection to unlimited parties.
+While you can generally use only 253 devices in a local home network, you sure can share a single Internet connection with unlimited parties.

-It’s quite simple, just add more routers to the network, using double NAT setups.
+There are many ways to do this, but the simplest way is to add more Wi-Fi routers to the network, using double NAT setups.
 You can connect multiple routers to the existing one or daisy-chain them.
 Either way, each additional router can host another 253 devices.